 Hormones of the adrenals

-The adrenals produce different hormones, which are classified in three major groups, cortisol, aldosterone and androgens.
+The adrenals produce different hormones, which are classified in three major groups: cortisol, aldosterone and androgens.
 These hormones are steroid hormones.
 They are stimulated by ACTH from the hypophysis.
 ACTH is controlled by CRH from the hypothalamus.
 Hormones continuously interact with each other.
 This is also referred to as control circuit.
 Cortisol belongs to the group of glucocorticoids and has an effect on metabolism.
 This includes fat and protein breakdown but also synthesis of sugar.
 Moreover, it inhibits inflammations and suppresses the immune system.
 Aldosterone is necessary for the water balance and salt metabolism.
-It contains sodium and potassium on the required level for maintaining health.
+It contains sodium and potassium of the required level for maintaining health.
 Sodium can bind water, which increases blood volume and blood pressure.
 Androgens are sex hormones.
 About 5% of all androgens in men are produced in the adrenals.

 Hormones of the Gonads (ovary and testis)

-The gender specific sex hormones are produced by the gonads, which are ovaries and testis.
+The gender specific sex hormones are produced by the gonads, which are the ovaries and the testis.
 The produced hormones are androgens, gestagens and estrogens.
 The production of said hormones has to be stimulated by other hormones.

 Estrogen is necessary for the mucosa in the uterus to grow, which is a precondition for every pregnancy.
 Pregnancy itself is regulated by numerous hormones.
 Testosterone belongs to the group of androgens and is responsible for the gender specific outer appearance and sex drive of males.
-These hormones are subject to a control circuit of hypothalamus, hypophysis and gonads.
+These hormones are subject to a control circuit of the hypothalamus, hypophysis and gonads.

 Hormones of the Thymus